TensorSocket: Shared Data Loading for Deep Learning Training: Going Forward

-We analyzed a complex data loading pipeline that includes generating intermediate representations of our data through an auxiliary model that is not being trained in \Cref{sec:results:generative}.
+\textbf{Generalizability.} We analyzed a complex data loading pipeline that includes generating intermediate representations of our data through an auxiliary model that is not being trained in \Cref{sec:results:generative}.
 The ability to support unusual steps like these is a testament to the generalizability of \tensorsocket.
 In addition, we can further dissect the data loading pipeline for finer-grained sharing.
 This allows for transformations and augmentations that are specific to each training process while only doing costly work, such as image decoding, once.
-For other tools and techniques that use GPUs for data pre-processing, such as NVIDIA DALI \cite{nvidia_dali} or FusionFlow \cite{fusionflow}, this means that \tensorsockets can be deployed together with these techniques to support GPU-offloading of transformation and augmentation operations while keeping redundancy and computational footprint low.
+For other techniques that use GPUs for data pre-processing \cite{nvidia_dali, fusionflow, fastflow}, this means that \tensorsockets can be deployed together with them to support GPU-offloading of transformation and augmentation operations while keeping redundancy and computational footprint low.

-As of its current implementation, \tensorsockets is implemented around PyTorch 2.
-PyTorch is the leading deep learning framework as of writing and \tensorsockets implementation has no other large dependencies.
-Furthermore, we leave as much of the implementation as possible, such as the data structures, over to PyTorch to minimize the complexity of our codebase.
+\tensorsockets is implemented around PyTorch 2 and has no other large dependencies.
+We leave as much of the implementation as possible, such as the data structures, over to PyTorch to minimize the complexity of our codebase.
 This makes \tensorsockets easily maintainable for future PyTorch versions and extendable.
-Other frameworks, such as TensorFlow, can use \tensorsockets right now by using PyTorch as a data sharing intermediate.
-If demand presents itself, we are interested in considering native \tensorsockets support for other deep learning frameworks.
-As \tensorsocket's implementation is compact and the dependencies on PyTorch are isolated, this would require just a small amount of work.
-Specifically, the wrapper that allows for tensor deconstruction and reconstruction, \textit{TensorPayload}, would need re-implementation to provide native support for the new framework, estimated $\sim$59 lines of code.
+Other frameworks, such as TensorFlow, can use \tensorsockets now by using PyTorch as a data sharing intermediate.
+A native implementation in other frameworks would require just the re-implementation of the wrapper that allows for tensor deconstruction and reconstruction, \textit{TensorPayload}, estimated $\sim$59 lines of code.